kovidgoyal/calibre/manual/function_mode.rst

     def replace(match, number, file_name, metadata, dictionaries, data, functions, *args, **kwargs): return match.group().replace('--', '—').replace('-', '—')

-Every Search & Replace custom function must have a unique name and consist of a python function named replace, that accepts all the arguments shown above.
+Every :guilabel:`Search & replace` custom function must have a unique name and consist of a python function named replace, that accepts all the arguments shown above.
 For the moment, we wont worry about all the different arguments to ``replace()`` function.
 Just focus on the ``match`` argument.
 It represents a